 Famous for its laid-back culture and being the birthplace of dancehall, reggae, dub, and ska, Jamaica is certainly a cultural force.
-Combine it with being the home of Rastafarianism and a whole lot of natural beauty, from beaches to jungles, and you’ve got it made.
+Combine it with being the home of Rastafarianism and a whole lot of natural beauty, from beaches to rainforests, and you’ve got it made.

 Jamaica also has a bad reputation when it comes to crime, however.
 There are gangs trafficking drugs across the country, and – especially in certain parts of its cities – violence and gun crime are rife.
 Tourists aren’t exempt: petty theft and robberies aren’t rare.